KrisKodira/kriskodirablog/content/blog/how-to-make-your-code-look-attractive.md

 Modularize your code and DRY (Don't Repeat Yourself) if you have footer on your website you shouldn't just copy and paste it to all your pages you should make a seperate file just for your footer and then include that file on each page.
 Because now if you have to change a link in your footer you only have to do it in one place instead of twenty.

+Make your functions only do one thing.
+Let's say you want to convert a String to lowercase and add a substring to it.
+Instead of making one function that does both these things you should make two seperate functions that do what you want combined.
+This makes your lowercase function be reusable for other code parts where you don't want to add a substring.